Customer Segmentation: Options Marketers Should Know

 - Group your cohorts by lifecycle stage

-- Find the bottlenecks: which stage is the hardest to convert?
+- Find the bottlenecks and identify which stage is the hardest to convert

 - Focus your campaigns on that stage

-If you have the resources, machine learning models can deliver great results.
-There are two main types of machine learning tasks: supervised and unsupervised.
+To reap the full benefits of machine learning in customer segmentation analysis, you need to understand the two main types of machine learning tasks: supervised and unsupervised.

-You don’t know what answer you want the machine to find.
-You input the data to discover which patterns the machine will find so you can learn more about the structure of your data.
+Unsupervised learning is ideal for unlabeled data.
+For these tasks, you don’t know what answer you want the machine to find.
+You input the data to discover which patterns the machine will discover so you can learn more about the structure of your data.

-EXAMPLE: This decision tree will predict whether or not I’m about to eat a bagel.
+For example, consider this decision tree that predicts whether or not Ian is about to eat a bagel.

-The decision trees used to predict customer behavior are much longer and more complex than this.
-The depth of the tree relates to how many questions there are to get to the prediction.
-This tree has a max depth of three, because it takes three questions to arrive at the answer that Sam will eat a bagel.
+The depth of the tree equates to how many questions are needed to get to the prediction.
+Our example tree has a max depth of three, because it takes three questions to arrive at the answer that Ian will eat a bagel.

 Why Use Machine Learning for Segmentation?

-Machine learning enables you to take your segmentation to the next level.
-Machine learning segments are dynamic: they update in real-time.
-It makes it possible to automate your personalization tactics; something that’s necessary if you plan to deploy them at scale.
+That’s because machine learning segments are dynamic: they update in real time.
+This makes it possible to automate your personalization tactics — which is absolutely necessary if you plan to deploy personalized efforts at scale.

-- Try recommending products based on a customer’s activity
+- Recommend products based on a customer’s activity

 - Enable dynamic pricing